Community-Guardian/nnp-smart-roster-compose/docs/training-change-management.md

 ## Introduction

-This document outlines comprehensive training and change management requirements for successful implementation and adoption of the NNP Smart Roster System.
+This document outlines comprehensive training and change management requirements for successful implementation and adoption of the Signox LogX System.
 It addresses the human aspects of system implementation, ensuring all stakeholders are prepared and capable of using the new system effectively.

 ---